-Whether you use it for heating something up in the microwave, you’re a baking fan who loves to spend hours watching cakes rise, or it is the beating heart of your household, the kitchen is one of the most important rooms in any home.
+Whether you use it for heating something up in the microwave, you’re a baking fan who loves to spend hours watching cakes rise, or it is the beating heart of your household, the kitchen is one of the most important rooms.

 Depending on your specific needs, your ideal kitchen will be designed with different functions in mind, but regardless of this, if you look back over the years, there are obvious trends in kitchen and kitchen cabinet design.

-Not much to ask, but these are the requirements of almost every homeowner with regards to their kitchen.
-So let’s have a look closer at what people are wanting right now in their kitchen cabinet design.
+Not much to ask, but these are the requirements of almost every homeowner with regard to their kitchen.
+So let’s have a look closer at what people want in their kitchen cabinet design.

-Colour – Current trends are showing that people prefer to get back to nature and use ‘earthy’ colours such as light browns, greens, greys and off-whites.
-While we still want kitchens to look clean and hygienic, people prefer colours which don’t show up every speck of dirt.
-A natural coloured kitchen can bring a sense of calm and extra colour can be added if homeowners prefer.
+Cabinet Colour – Current trends are showing that people prefer to get back to nature and use ‘earthy’ colours such as light browns, greens, greys and off-whites.
+While we still want kitchens to look clean and hygienic, people prefer colours that don’t show up every speck of dirt.
+A natural-coloured kitchen can bring a sense of calm and extra colour can be added if homeowners prefer.

-Simple – Every home refurbishment has one eye on re-selling and this is why homeowners are preferring to keep lines simple.
+Simple – Every home refurbishment has one eye on re-selling, and this is why homeowners prefer to keep lines simple.
 Simple lines create a continual flow between parts of a room, and if desired, different rooms.
-By keeping cabinets, doors and knobs simple, you get more flexibility and longer lasting cabinets.
+By keeping cabinets, doors and knobs simple, you get more flexibility and longer-lasting cabinets.

 Rustic Kitchens – There is still a strong lean towards a rustic style kitchen.
 Distressing work and the use of stone are perfect examples of this.
 Possibly due to a backlash in the amount of technology in our lives, we are finding that people are continually looking for more rustic and natural kitchens.